WorldGUI: An Interactive Benchmark for Desktop GUI Automation from Any Starting Point: Benchmark

 \subsection{Data Statistics}

-\bench{} compiles GUI tasks from 10 widely used applications on the Windows platform, including productivity software such as PowerPoint, Word, Excel, and VSCode.
+\textbf{Overall.} We present the detailed task taxonomy and lengths about \bench{} in Figure \ref{fig:datastats} and Table \ref{tab:dataoverview}.
 A total of 111 meta tasks were collected from these applications, with each task being augmented ~5 times based on the task's functionality, resulting in 500 augmented tasks.
-In total, \bench{} comprises 611 tasks, and every task has almost 6 variation instances, which is capable of reflecting the real-world interactions of the GUI environment.
-See the details in Table \ref{tab:dataoverview} (more details in the Supplementary Material).
+In total, \bench{} comprises 611 tasks, and every task has almost 6 variation instances, which is capable of reflecting the real-world interactions of the GUI environment. \textbf{All data are available for reference.}\footnote{\url{https://huggingface.co/datasets/anonymousABC/WorldGUI-Bench}}